Details of criminal practice

 Nicholas Yeo acts for applicants, responsible authorities and licensing authorities in all areas of licensing.

-Recent cases include acting for the Metropolitan Police in a variety of applications to review premises licenses and for the applicant in a judicial review of a decision of Westminster City Council to refuse to renew a licence.
+Recent cases include acting for the Metropolitan Police in a variety of applications to review premises licences and for the applicant in a judicial review of a decision of Westminster City Council to refuse to renew a licence.

 Nicholas Yeo has particular experience of trading standards matters and criminal offences arising out of licensing matters.